raganwald/raganwald.github.com/_posts/2016-12-27-recursive-data-structures.md

 As noted, `indivisible` and `value` are trivial. we'll call our functions `hasLengthOne` and `itself`:[^I]

+[^I]: `itself` is known formally is the [I Combinator](https://en.wikipedia.org/wiki/Combinatory_logic), and also fondly nicknamed "The Idiot Bird" using Raymond Smullyan's ornithological taxonomy.

 ```javascript
 const hasLengthOne = (square) => square.length === 1;
 const itself = (something) => something;